sukhlotey/frappeui-script/README.md

 - Integrates FrappeUI for additional UI components and utilities.
 - Configures Vite for optimal development and build performance.

-To use the script, run `setup-frapppeui <project-name>` in your desired directory after making it executable and adding it to your `PATH`.
+To use the script, run `setup-frapppeui <project-name>` in your desired directory.